 However, throughout the engagement at Midway, the Allied Pilots registered a high dissatisfaction with the current state of the Grumman F4F Wildcat.
 The Commanding Officer of the USS Yorktown noted:

 The fighter pilots are very disappointed with the performance and length of sustained fire power of the F4F-4 airplanes.
 The Zero fighters could easily outmaneuver and out-climb the F4F-3, and the consensus of fighter pilot opinion is that the F4F-4 is even more sluggish and slow than the F4F-3.
 It is also felt that it was a mistake to put 6 guns on the F4F-4 and thus to reduce the rounds per gun.
-Many of our fighters ran out of ammunition even before the Jap dive bombers arrived over our forces; these were experienced pilots, not novices.[20]
+Many of our fighters ran out of ammunition even before the Jap dive bombers arrived over our forces; these were experienced pilots, not novices.[20]They were astounded by the Zero's superiority:

 In the Coral Sea, they made all their approaches from the rear or high side and did relatively little damage because of our armor.
 It also is desired to call attention to the fact that there was an absence of the fancy stunting during pull outs or approaches for attacks.
 In this battle, the Japs dove in, made the attack and then immediately pulled out, taking advantage of their superior climb and maneuverability.
 In attacking fighters, the Zeros usually attacked from above rear at high speed and recovered by climbing vertically until they lost some speed and then pulled on through to complete a small loop of high wing over which placed them out of reach and in position for another attack.
-By reversing the turn sharply after each attack the leader may get a shot at the enemy while he is climbing away or head on into a scissor if the Jap turns to meet it.[20]
+By reversing the turn sharply after each attack the leader may get a shot at the enemy while he is climbing away or head on into a scissor if the Jap turns to meet it.[20]In contrast, Allied fighters were designed with ruggedness and pilot protection in mind.[21]
+The Japanese ace Saburō Sakai described how the resilience of early Grumman aircraft was a factor in preventing the Zero from attaining total domination:

 I had full confidence in my ability to destroy the Grumman and decided to finish off the enemy fighter with only my 7.7 mm machine guns.
 I turned the 20mm cannon switch to the 'off' position, and closed in.
 For some strange reason, even after I had poured about five or six hundred rounds of ammunition directly into the Grumman, the airplane did not fall, but kept on flying!
 I thought this very odd—it had never happened before—and closed the distance between the two airplanes until I could almost reach out and touch the Grumman.
 To my surprise, the Grumman's rudder and tail were torn to shreds, looking like an old torn piece of rag.
 With his plane in such condition, no wonder the pilot was unable to continue fighting!
-A Zero which had taken that many bullets would have been a ball of fire by now.[22]
+A Zero which had taken that many bullets would have been a ball of fire by now.[22]When the powerful Lockheed P-38 Lightning, Grumman F6F Hellcat and Vought F4U Corsair appeared in the Pacific theater, the A6M, with its low-powered engine, was hard-pressed to remain competitive.
+In combat with an F6F or F4U, the only positive thing that could be said of the Zero at this stage of the war was that in the hands of a skillful pilot it could maneuver as well as most of its opponents.[15]
+Nonetheless, in competent hands the Zero could still be deadly.

 Due to shortages of high-powered aviation engines and problems with planned successor models, the Zero remained in production until 1945, with over 11,000 of all variants produced.